Join the Campaign!

 “During the years when my colleagues and I were labouring to create such commissions we never imagined that they might ultimately be used against freedom of speech.”

-Alan Borovoy, General Counsel of the Canadian Civil Liberties Association, and foundational father of the first Human Rights Commission in Canada
+Alan Borovoy, General Counsel of the nadian Civil Liberties Association, and foundational father of the first Human Rights Commission in nada

 Introduction